schelmi1/AimAide/README.md

 <h3>Hardware Requirements</h3>
 To get this to work the detector has to run at 30fps at least.<br>
-NVIDIA GTX1070 runs at 30fps on a 640x640 model or 60fps on a 320x320 model with TensorRT.
+NVIDIA GTX1070 runs at 30fps on a 640x640 model or 60fps on a 320x320 model with TensorRT.<br>
-NVIDIA RTX4090 should max out at ~120fps on the 640x640 model. (also TensorRT)
+NVIDIA RTX4090 should max out at ~120fps on a 640x640 model. (also TensorRT)<br>

 <h3>Installation</h3>
 1) NVIDIA CUDA Toolkit >= 11.7<br>